 - Who are the persons by whom contract may or must be...

 - What is the effect of a mistake upon a contract

-- Capacity of parties What do you understand by capacity to...MistakeQ.
+- the rules under which the court determine the award of...MistakeQ.
 How will you distinguish a ‘Mistake of law’.
 Discuss their legal effects on a contract.
 (2001)